nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 Spin Up VM's Using Katello/Spacewalk
 ++++++++++++++++++++++++++++++++++++

-You will need to spin up two EL7 VM's via Katello.
+You will need to spin up two EL8 VM's via Katello.
 Do not spin them up using virt-install, virt-manager, ovirt, etc. This will require you to connect Katello to the hypervisor.
 Ensure they are registered properly to your content management server.

 If you find the clients aren't registering on Katello, click `here <https://theforeman.org/manuals/1.15/index.html>`__.

-If you want examples of an EL7 kickstart you can use, click `here <https://github.com/nazunalika/useful-scripts/blob/master/centos/centos7-pci.ks>`__.
+If you want examples of a kickstart you can use, click `here <https://github.com/nazunalika/useful-scripts/blob/master/centos/centos7-pci.ks>`__.

 If you find that you do not want to use Katello to perform this task, then you can setup cobbler and work it out from there. **I currently do not have a tutorial for this, but there is plenty of documentation online.**